okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/sdk.md

 ### 1: Start password recovery

-To begin the password recovery flow, the user must
+To begin the password recovery flow, the user must:

 1. Click the **Forgot Password?** link on the sign-in page.
 2. Enter their **Email or Username** in the box and click **Next**.
 3. Choose **Email** as the authenticator they want to use for password recovery and click **Submit**.

-Okta then sends the user an email that matches the Forgot Password template that was altered earlier and the app tells them either to click the link in the email or enter the OTP to continue.
+Okta then sends the user an email that matches the Forgot Password template that you altered earlier, and the app tells them to click the link in the email or to enter the OTP to continue.
 This follows the first three steps in the [User Password Recovery](https://developer.okta.com/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/java/main/#summary-of-steps) guide.

 <div class="common-image-format">